-- Students use the brainstormed criteria to create a rubric for evaluating websites they will use during the school year while working on current units of study or on the Community and Diversity interdisciplinary unit. - Give students a list of pre-selected websites to evaluate.
+- Students use the brainstormed criteria to create a rubric for evaluating websites they will use during the school year while working on current units of study or on the Inventions, Innovations, and Discoveries interdisciplinary unit. - Give students a list of pre-selected websites to evaluate.
 In collaborative groups, students discuss and rate the value of each website based on the criteria identified on the rubric they created.
-They defend their website choices in a class discussion.

-After the class discussion, students review the rubric contents to determine whether the selected criteria accurately reflected their opinions of the websites they evaluated.
-They edit the rubric accordingly, and share with the class.
+They defend their website choices in a class discussion. - After the class discussion, students review the rubric contents to determine whether the selected criteria accurately reflected their opinions of the websites they evaluated.
+They edit the rubric accordingly.
+They post the class-generated rubric on the class website.